junh1024/junh1024-Documents/Games/EV Nova Guide.md

 - Customized ships revert to a default configuration & color when you make them escorts (might be a bug on w32)
 - Ships come with cargo space, except when you buy them as fighters (c'mon, you can spend a few extra minutes to load cargo on your fighters right? it would make the game more intredasting with the possibility of losing cargo if your fighters die.
 This should be easy but tedious to implement)
 - NPCs can seem to land & stay on unlandable planets, unlike yourself.
-- Ships with 2 weapon exit points will always fire with both, even when theres only 1 weapon fitted (would need lots of conditional hacks to fix this, like a crons/mission/onbuy to give you another weapon if you buy a single weapon)
+- Ships with 2 weapon exit points will always fire with both, even when there's only 1 weapon fitted (would need lots of conditional hacks to fix this, like a crons/mission/onbuy to give you another weapon if you buy a single weapon)
 - And obviously, weapons in space make a lot of sounds, but you should hear almost nothing (p. much every fictional space work gets this wrong).
 - Few more [here](https://www.deviantart.com/scout29/art/EV-Nova-Bloopers-62436985)